yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 	"./qcr1.png| No flashbangs (Luigi’s Mansion 3)"
   >}}

-- The Level-of-Detail in `Pokémon Scarlet & Violet` is fixed when using High GPU accuracy.
+- The level of detail in `Pokémon Scarlet & Violet` is fixed when using High GPU accuracy.
 No more tree flickering.
 - Rendering in some Koei Tecmo games like `Marvel Ultimate Alliance 3: The Black Order` is fixed when using High GPU accuracy.
 - Glow particles in `Xenoblade Chronicles 2 & 3` are fixed when using High GPU accuracy and disabling Asynchronous shader building.